DmitryMyshnev/BeachVolleySchedule-Telegram-Bot/README.md

 - receive a notification in case of training cancellation

 The Coach can:
-- create a workout
+- create/delete a new workout
-- cancel workout
+- cancel current workout
 - send a message to all users

 The Admin can: